 Is it safe to sleep if you have a concussion?

 It has long been thought that a person with a concussion should not sleep because they might slip into a coma or lose consciousness.
-Through research and the expertise of UAMS doctors such as Dr. Alice Alexander, one of the primary care doctors in our Internal Medicine Clinic, we now know that there is no need to make a patient with a concussion stay awake.
+Through research and the expertise of UAMS doctors such as Dr. Alice Alexander, a primary care doctor in our Internal Medicine Clinic, we now know that there is no need to make a patient with a concussion stay awake.

 If the person who is injured is awake and holding a conversation, you can let him or her fall asleep as long as they are not developing any other symptoms such as dilated pupils or issues with walking.
 “Usually after a concussion, a person may be dazed or may vomit,” explains Dr. Alexander.
 “For children, we advise parents to wake up the child a couple times during the night to make sure they are able to be aroused.”